Certificate Patrol

 What if I'm being tricked into using unencrypted websites?

 The "Safe" add-on tries to make it more visibly obvious when you are not on SSL, additionally to checking login forms like SSLPasswdWarning.
 Force-TLS tries to force you to use SSL when you should, but by means of an HTTP extension noone is using, apparently.
 Also the extension is a bit pointless as the website provider can achieve the same by means of a 301 permanent redirect.
 SSLGuard does the same as Force-TLS, but you have to maintain the list of sites that are forced to run on https yourself.
 At least it is useful for some frequently used candidates like Twitter and Facebook.
+HTTPS Everywhere from the EFF is similar to SSLGuard, but it comes with a large preset list of sites, which is practical.

 It's impractical that it takes so many add-ons in order to have an almost safe web browsing experience.
 I could try to come up with a list of ultimate tools for safety, but it's never ultimate.
 Sometimes you even have to trade in some privacy for more security.